michael-duke/Heroic/README.md

 # Heroic
 ![app-logo](https://user-images.githubusercontent.com/84629565/193475807-8ae7aa33-8d24-4554-a8dc-8e07eb9eb08e.png)
-> Heroic is a web app that will display a list of random 20 heroes.
-User can click on a hero card and have all his details in a separate page.
+> Heroic is a web app that will display a list of random 20 heroes from [SuperHero Search API](https://rapidapi.com/jakash1997/api/superhero-search).
+User can click on a hero card and have all his details in a separate page, and filter by publisher as well.

 ## Built With